 Broader impacts:

-Aside from helping the research community, this work could be used in applications that allow people on Twitter to connect with users of similar group identities and interests-beyond what is currently possible normal search techniques on Twitter.
+Aside from helping the research community, this work could be used in applications that allow people on Twitter to connect with users of similar group identities and interests beyond what is possible with current search techniques on Twitter.
 Hence, activists could better link up with other activists; teachers could more efficiently find each other and share resources and reflections, etc. Such work could also be used to recommend content to users based on the simple principle that people with similar group identities likely enjoy similar content related to that identity.
 In another vein, this work could allow the general public to understand how their group identities are revealed through the messages they post and how these identities might influence the types of information they see on their network as well how readily such information is disseminated.
 This is valuable knowledge for every citizen in an era when our interactions are increasingly occurring on social networking sites.
 The research might also see fruitful applications for NGOs and charitable organizations looking to find which users on social networking sites might represent their key demographic based on group identities.

 Why I want to do this internship under Winter Mason

 Though there are a number of researchers at IU who work with Twitter, none of them are social psychologists.
-Winter is unique in that he both has extensive knowledge and experience in data-mining as well as survey and experimental methods in Psychology.
+Winter is unique in that he both has extensive knowledge and experience in data-mining because of his time at Yahoo!
+Research, as well as survey and experimental methods in psychology.
 Winter has the distinction of being the only other person I know of, perhaps the first in IU history, to double major in Cognitive Science and Social Psychology.
 The kind of interdisciplinary work he conducts in online environments is the kind of work I would like transition into.
 Being able to work directly with Winter for a summer and learn data-mining skills hands-on with an exciting, innovative project, would be a tremendous opportunity.